AdoshiMatamoto/adrianmatei.com/_posts/2020-08-15-ping-pong-video-list.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/M0v5SvlD1oQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Footwork and recovery for short balls (with Mark Mitchell) - 9min
+In this video, pro coach Mark Mitchell explains how to improve your footwork and recovery for short balls.
+Many players at the amateur level struggle with short balls, either by overreaching or getting jammed at the table.
+Mark demonstrates his footwork both in and out of the table for balls short to the backhand and balls short to the forehand.

+ **Key takeaway - notice the little jump when recovery to make you ready to go again.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/IP3huKYHuNw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Spin
 ### 5 Tips to produce killer spin (Table Tennis Daily) - 8min
 1. Legs and body (nice & low)